scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 ::

-   scil_fibertube_tracking.py fibertubes.trk tracking.trk 0.01 0.01 --nb_fibertubes 3 --out_config tracking_config.json --processes 4 -v -f
+   scil_fibertube_tracking.py fibertubes.trk tracking.trk --blur_radius 0.1 --step_size 0.1 --nb_fibertubes 3 --out_config tracking_config.json --processes 4 -v -f

-This should take around 5 minutes.
+This should take a minute or two.
 The loading bar of each thread will only update every 100 streamlines.
-It may look like it's frozen, but it rest assured it's still going!
+It may look like it's frozen, but rest assured. it's still going!

 Reconstruction analysis
 ~~~~~~~~~~~~~~~~~~~~~~~